kubernetes/autoscaler/cluster-autoscaler/cloudprovider/kwok/README.md

 Please don't think too much about creating an issue.
 We can always close it if it doesn't make sense.

 ## What is not supported?
-* Creating kwok nodegroups based on `kubernetes/hostname` node label.
+* Creating kwok nodegroups based on the `kubernetes/hostname` node label.
 Why?
 Imagine you have a `Deployment` (replicas: 2) with pod anti-affinity on the `kubernetes/hostname` label like this:
 ![](./docs/images/kwok-provider-hostname-label.png)
-Imagine you have only 2 unique hostnames values for `kubernetes/hostname` node label in your cluster:
+Imagine you have only 2 unique hostname values for the `kubernetes/hostname` node label in your cluster:
    * `hostname1`
    * `hostname2`

   If you increase the number of replicas in the `Deployment` to 3, CA creates a fake node internally and runs simulations on it to decide if it should scale up.
-This fake node has `kubernetes/hostname` set to the name of the fake node which looks like `template-node-xxxx-xxxx` (second `xxxx` is random).
+This fake node has `kubernetes/hostname` set to the name of the fake node which looks like `template-node-xxxx-xxxx` (the second `xxxx` is random).
 Since the value of `kubernetes/hostname` on the fake node is not `hostname1` or `hostname2`, CA thinks it can schedule the `Pending` pod on the fake node and hence keeps on scaling up to infinity (or until it can't).

 ## Troubleshooting
 1. Pods are still stuck in `Running` even after CA has cleaned up all the kwok nodes
-    * `kwok` provider doesn't drain the nodes when it deletes them.
+    * The `kwok` provider doesn't drain the nodes when it deletes them.
 It just deletes the nodes.
-You should see pods running on these nodes change from `Running` state to `Pending` state in a minute or two.
+You should see pods running on these nodes change from a `Running` state to a `Pending` state in a minute or two.
 But if you don't, try scaling down your workload and scaling it up again.
 If the issue persists, please create an issue :pray:.

 ## I want to contribute
 Thank you ❤️